MultiSafepay/docs/content/payment-methods/chargebacks.md

 <summary>Reason code 4513: Credit not presented</summary>
 <br>

-The cardholder received written acknowledgement from you for a credit or they cancelled in line with your policy, but they haven't received the credit in their account.
+The cardholder received written acknowledgement from you for a credit or they canceled in line with your policy, but they haven't received the credit in their account.

 To dispute this type of chargeback, you need to provide:

 - Proof that you have already processed a corrective credit card transaction
 - A fully itemized document that links the cardholder to each charge processed and proves that all transactions are valid
-- Screenshots of your cancellation policy
+- Screenshots of your cancelation policy
 - Evidence that:
     - the cardholder clicks to accept the terms and conditions
-    - your cancellation policy doesn't include the right to dispute the policy
+    - your cancelation policy doesn't include the right to dispute the policy

 </details>